Veronika2025/StarbucksCapstoneProject/README.md

 b) Is there a difference between different offer types?
 c) How best to present each type of offer?

+# Installation:
+The code should run with Python Version 3.
+The following libraries were used: pandas, numby, seaborn, sklearn, math, json, ast, statsmodels and the matplotlib.

 # Data:
 The project data is provided by Starbucks through Udacity.
 The dataset contains three data files: (1) portfolio, (2) profile and (3) transcript.